wupmemo/MO-SECURITY-KIT/README.md

 # Introduction

-My Swiss Army Knife for all things hacking starting from Recon to Forensics
+My Swiss Army Knife for all things hacking starting from Recon to Forensics.
+This is an active repo where I test every tool listed and make sure it works fine and has proper documentation to show users how to run it.
+All the tools below have been vetted properly.

 # Contents